There is no spiritual path

 Yoga, meditation, chanting, satsang; these can easily serve as forms of distraction.
 Spiritual escapism.
 The practices themselves are not at fault.
 The traditions are time-tested and the potential for profound transformation is there.
 It is the lack of contextualization, view, and self-honesty that causes seekers to be mislead by spiritualism.

 Authentic awakening is about immediacy with every aspect of life, not only the spiritual.
-It is about total and undiminished intimacy with everything that arises in the Nine Spheres.
+It is about total and undiminished intimacy with everything that arises in the Nine Petals.
 Awakening does not transform us into something beyond ordinary.
 It does not get rid of our worldly problems.
 It does not fix what we unconsciously assume is broken.
 The imperfect self.
 Quite the contrary!

 Awakening reveals what is universally true.